 The smartphone is powered by the Snapdragon 665 chipset, an upgrade found on Xperia 10 over the Snapdragon 630 chipset.
 The new chipset is accompanied by 4GB RAM and 128GB storage.
 There is no 5G support for Sony Xperia 10 II while it comes with only 4G onboard.

 Sony Xperia 10 II features a triple camera system including a main 12MP camera, an ultra-wide-angle 8MP camera, and a rear 8MP telephoto camera.
 It also comes with a 3,600mAh battery, a Type-C USB port, a 3.5 mm headphone jack, and IP65/68 water and dust resistance.

-Sony Xperia 10 II comes with four desirable colors, Pastel Green, Red, Blue, and White.
-For its price and availability, Sony hasn't mentioned yet, though, it will be shipped from Spring 2020.
+Sony Xperia 10 II comes in four desirable colors, Pastel Green, Red, Blue, and White.
+For its price and availability, Sony hasn't mentioned it yet, though, it will be shipped from Spring 2020.

 3. Sony Xperia Pro